rxerium/bash-scripts/README.md

 # bash-scripts

-A curated list of BASH scripts!
+A curated list of BASH scripts, still a work in progress!